 Hence, on the average the earth's atmosphere gains as much heat as it loses (519 W/m2), and its heat budget is balanced.
 The primary (easily the largest) source of heat is the absorption of LWIR radiation by GH gases and clouds (350 W/m2), where the LWIR radiation is emitted upward by the surface.
 The atmosphere's primary means of getting rid of energy—in fact, its only means of getting rid of heat, on the average—is clearly the emission of LWIR radiation (both upward to space and downward to the earth's surface), a combined total of 519 W/m2.

-- How (that is, by what means) does the planet lose heat to space?
-From what part of the earth system pictured in this budget diagrams (the surface, air, or clouds) does the the earth lose the most heat to
+- From what part of the earth system pictured in this budget diagram (that is, the earth's surface, air, or clouds) does the most energy lost to

 largest mechanism by which the earth loses energy to space is by emission of LWIR radiation from greenhouse gases (165 W/m2), or more generally, by emission of LWIR from the atmosphere (greenhouse gases and clouds together: 165 W/m2 + 30 W/m2 = 195 W/m2).
 Relatively little energy that the earth loses to space comes directly from the surface (40 W/m2).